On 19 July the Government announced restrictions relating to COVID-19 would be eased across England.

 NHS services are currently extremely busy and demand continues to rise due to higher rates of COVID-19 in our communities.

 Please continue to attend all booked appointments unless you are contacted by the NHS and told otherwise.
-You can still travel to medical appointments in and out of Tier 4, and we urge you to keep appointments unless you feel unwell or have suspected COVID-19 symptoms.
+We urge you to keep appointments unless you feel unwell or have suspected COVID-19 symptoms.

 Spotting problems early is vital, especially cancers.
 Please don’t wait, seek help early if you have any concerns.